-Tuareg guitar has exploded across the international cultural landscape in the less than two decades since the pyrotechnics of these machine gun-toting guitar slingers first captured the imagination of music fans worldwide.
+Tuareg guitar has exploded across the international cultural landscape in the less than two decades since the pyrotechnics of these guitar slingers, often veterans from the front lines of the Tuareg's intermittent uprisings, first captured the imagination of music fans worldwide.
 Proclaimed variously as “the Sultan of Shred” (New York Times), the “World’s Best Guitarist” (Noisey), and “utterly, utterly fantastic” (BBC World Service), the Niger-born guitarist Bombino is arguably the leading exponent of this rhythmic, trance-like, and sonically captivating sound.

 Bombino is Tuareg—a nomadic Muslim people who have lived in the Sahara for centuries, descendants of the Berbers of North Africa.
 Sometimes called the “blue people” for the bright indigo veils worn by men, Tuaregs have a rich heritage but a troubled recent history.
 Starting in the 1970s, droughts and strife in Tuareg strongholds Mali and Niger led to armed rebellions and life in exile.
 Tuareg men in refugee camps discovered the guitar and started playing melodies once traditionally sung by women, adding lyrics that spoke to Tuareg identity and rights.
 In the 1990s, Tuareg bands like Tinariwen started to gain international attention with a sound that combined driving Arabic rhythms, outspoken songwriting, and spare but stinging guitar playing that sounded like a melding of John Lee Hooker, Dire Straits, and Malian great Ali Farka Touré.